script-fu/artbox/content/hub/feature-test/folder/Paintbrush-High-Quality-Force.md

 ## Notes

-This feature is the wonderful work of [Elle Stone](https://gitlab.gnome.org/ellestone).
+This feature is the wonderful work of [Ell] (https://gitlab.gnome.org/ell).
 Artbox simply enables the option by default.
 Performance was an issue several years ago, which led to it being deactivated.